K1234-droid/vrm-body-modifier/README.md

 * **Node.js**: Required for package management and running the dev server.
 * **Web Browser**: A modern browser with WebGL support (Chrome, Edge, Firefox, etc.).

+**For testing, please click the following link: [https://vrm-body-modifier.vercel.app/](https://vrm-body-modifier.vercel.app/) (for a better experience, this page currently supports desktop and laptop versions only.).**

 ## Additional Notes
 * **Three.js** - The core 3D library used for rendering.
 * **@pixiv/three-vrm** - Official library for handling VRM files.